 Each of these steps is discussed at length in our article on Extradition from California.

-There are a variety of California legal defenses that come into play with extradition.
+There are a variety of California legal defenses that come into play with to fight extradition.
 The two most common are that

 - there are fatal flaws with the extradition paperwork that will render the extradition invalid, and